LIIK: The last of the offended – Russia’s first post-Putin diplomats

 Russia boasts a venerable tradition of grand narratives, so the sudden smallness of them puzzles and worries the foreign policy ‘fathers’.
 Seeing off the young guests from the SVOP roundtable, Lukyanov mused: “The case-by-case approach would be fine – if there was no feeling that a big crisis is on the horizon.”
 In fact, the fragility of big narratives might be something that unites the Russian youth with their peers in the West.
 “German millennials are surprisingly conservative and prone to status quo bias,” writes ECFR’s Ulrike Franke in her paper “The young and the restful”: “The country that gave the world the word ‘leitmotiv’ has trouble defining any kind of political leitmotiv for itself, let alone the EU.”

 But if an unwillingness to generate big narratives is something that unites the young Russians with young Europeans, then on many concrete issues their views diverge sharply.
 ECFR focus group participants admitted that climate change is an issue, but their take on it is pure realpolitik, with no traces of idealistic environmental activism.
 A “green wave” of the sort seen in this year’s European Parliament election would be impossible in today’s Russia.
 Insofar as young Russians express concern, it is about individual environmental cases: “Do not let the Chinese poison Baikal,” said one of the SVOP roundtable participants, referring to a planned Chinese water-bottling factory next to Russia’s most admired lake.
-But, if they do read broader meaning into the environmental debate, they see suspicious forces at work.
+But if they do read broader meaning into the environmental debate, they see suspicious forces at work.
 “All these ecological conferences coincided with the moment when China started rapid development – I think the ecological agenda is linked to the Western countries’ desire to slow down China,” suggested one student.
-Another argued that ecological problems are real but, “nonetheless, they are used by Westerners as a convenient pretext to hinder the development of Easterners.”
+Another argued that ecological problems are real but “nonetheless, they are used by Westerners as a convenient pretext to hinder the development of Easterners.”
 The fairly consistent, and fiercely practical, conclusion among the students was that climate change and a scarcity of resources would lead to bigger tensions in international relations – and that this, in turn, could give Russia new opportunities as an exporter of food products, or a power broker in future conflicts over resources.

 Likewise, feminist views elicit little sympathy.
 “Russia is a country of winning post-feminism [sic], and that forms part of its soft power,” said one student, only half-jokingly, in a possible rebuke to the Western ‘Me Too’ movement.
 And the female participants in both groups considered it quite natural that their diplomatic careers would develop more slowly than those of their husbands.
 “I imagine that my husband will make a faster career than me, as I have to dedicate time to children,” said one.
-“So, my career will be for my own pleasure.
+“So my career will be for my own pleasure.
 A man needs to be the more professionally advanced one in the family.”

 Their alma mater

 MGIMO is an institution that is less well understood in the West than it should be.
 With its 8,000 students and 2,000 staff, MGIMO serves as the alma mater for the bulk of Russia’s foreign policymaking elite – both those at the MFA and foreign policy specialists at other state institutions and in large companies.
-According to Mark Galeotti, who regularly teaches there, MGIMO is three things rolled into one: “One of the best Russian universities, a finishing school for the elite, and a think-tank for the MFA.
+According to Mark Galeotti, who regularly teaches there, MGIMO is three things rolled into one: “One of the best Russian universities, a finishing school for the elite and a think-tank for the MFA.
 Its culture is shaped by interlinkages among the three.”
 A European parallel might be a cross between France’s École nationale d’administration and the Oxbridge universities in the United Kingdom.

 Conventional wisdom in the West might assume that such an establishment in a country such as Russia will be under strict government control.
 But MGIMO is, in fact, a fairly pluralistic place – by virtue of being fragmented, if not for other reasons.
 “There is a bewildering array of fiefdoms,” says Galeotti.
 “There are many small and big institutes and centres, often established around single individuals.”